Chaperone Licencing Service

 "Chaperones act in 'loco parentis' and should exercise the care which a good parent might be reasonably expected to give that child".

-Due to various checks which have to be made, the time between the LEA receiving an application and the issuing of a chaperone licence can take a while - please allow for this.
+Due to various checks that have to be made, the time between the LEA receiving an application and the issuing of a chaperone licence can take a while - please allow time for this.

 - A chaperone's first priority is always to the child